 Selecting the By policy preference is the most general option.
 All condition violations for every target will be accumulated into a single incident record.

 Example: By condition

 Selecting the By condition option is useful, for example, when you want an individual incident record to focus on a specific condition.
 If the policy has multiple conditions, separate incident records for each condition will appear on your Incidents indexes.

-- If a target violates a condition for the alert policy, New Relic Alerts will create an incident record.
+- If a target violates a condition for the alert policy, an incident record will be created.

-- If the same target violates another condition for the alert policy, New Relic Alerts will create another incident record.
+- If the same target violates another condition for the alert policy, another incident record will be created.

 - If additional targets violate the same condition after the incident opens, these violations will be added to the incident record already open for that condition.